 As part of the Maple Heights Zoning Code Update, County Planning revised the City’s Zoning Map by applying all Zoning Map-related Ordinances after 2010, along with a multitude of edits and changes, which brought the map up to date; and addressed zoning inconsistencies within the commercial districts along the Broadway Avenue Corridor as identified in the 2019 Maple Heights Master Plan Update.
+An interactive zoning map was also created for the City’s website.

 Maple Heights Zoning Code Amendment for the Broadway Central Business District was unanimously adopted by City Council on April 6, 2022.